giangdo/tmux-pomodoro/README.md

                                 -> status = excess

-+ "clear"  command: this command will delete everything in ~/.pomodoro file
++ "clear"  command: this command will delete everything in ~/.pomodoro file then kill running beeper process (this program, but started with "beep" commands)

 + "reset"  command: this command will delete everything in ~/.pomodoro_done

+### TODO:
+    - create a "play" command to relax after had finished 4 or 5 pomodoro timer
+    - show the total number of continuous successul pomodoro timer